What Happened The First Time You Tried Cannabis?

 Even those well versed in consuming cannabis make the mistake of thinking the edible didn’t work, and re-dosing, only to find out they’ve double dosed and have now overdone it.
 You may feel like you are going to die, but you are definitely not.
 There are some things you can do to help rebalance yourself: eat peppercorns, chug a sugary drink, take a walk, have a bath, or distract yourself with some great tunes.

 If you’ve never tried cannabis before, it’s a good idea to start with a more controllable experience.
-If you are Smoking and vaping, you will be better able to gauge how high you are before it’s too late.
+For smoking and vaping, you will be better able to gauge how high you are before it’s too late.
 If nothing happened, try, try, try again.